kestra-io/docs/docs/developer-guide/outputs/README.md

 ```

 When there is multiple levels of [EachSequential](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential.md) tasks, you can use the `parents` variable to access the `taskrun.value` of the parent of the current EachSequential.
 For example, for two levels of EachSequential you can use `outputs.sibling[parents[0].taskrun.value][taskrun.value].value`.

+The later can becomes very complex when there is multiple parents (multiple imbricated EachSequential).
+For this, you can use the special [currentEachOutput](/docs/developer-guide/variables/function/currentEachOutput.md) function.
+No matter the number of parents, the following example will retrieve the right output: `currentEachOutput(outputs.sibling).value` thanks to this function.

 :::warning
 Accessing sibling task outputs is not possible on [Parallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.Parallel.md) or [EachParallel](/plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachParallel.md) as it runs tasks in parallel.